yanivweiss/PassportcardHW/README.md

 ![Feature Evolution Impact](outputs/figures/feature_evolution_impact.png)

 This figure shows the improvement in model performance (RMSE) as we incrementally added more sophisticated features.
 Basic features achieved an RMSE of 312.4, temporal features reduced it to 268.9, risk scores further improved it to 235.2, and interaction features achieved the final RMSE of 215.5.
-This progressive improvement demonstrates the value of our feature engineering approach.
+The most significant performance jump occurred when adding temporal features (13.9% improvement), highlighting the importance of capturing member claiming patterns over time.

 ## Model Development and Evaluation